weddingatcana/savitzky_golay/README.md

 data_SG = modOptimization.optSavGol(data_2D, 11, 3)
 ```

 The function above, ***optSavGol*** has three inputs - the 2D data, the size of the window (the number of points we'll fit at a time), and the order of the polynomial, respectively.
 For this example, we've chosen a window size of eleven points and a third order polynomial.
+When selecting the window size we must always choose an odd number.
+The rationale is that if we were to have an even window size, the middle point selected would yield an x data point that wouldnt correspond with any x data point within the raw ***data_2D*** data set.
+We'd be selecting a point in-between unique x data points.
 Now, it should be noted, that to uniquely determine an nth order polynomial one will minimally need (n+1) points.
 Let's explain a bit more.

 A straight line, or a first order polynomial is of the form: